Leaping Bunny FAQs

 What products can be Leaping Bunny certified?

-A company must include all of their eligible own brand cosmetics and/ or household products.
+A company must include all of their eligible own brand ‘cosmetics (and personal care) products’ or ‘household and cleaning products’ to achieve certification.
 Search our online list.

 Can I find vegetarian or vegan products on your website?

-Yes, in order to assist shoppers looking for vegetarian or vegan non-animal tested products, we have included a refined search option on our website, and highlighted these companies in the Little Book of Cruelty Free.
+Yes, in order to assist shoppers looking for vegetarian or vegan non-animal tested products, we ask companies if they offer such products and have included a refined search option on our website.

 Questions about labelling